-In terms of policy recommendations, our study concurs with previous findings and call for an improved and greater access to financial services.
+In terms of policy recommendations, our study concurs with previous findings and call for improved and greater access to financial services in developing countries.
+More specifically, the paper highlights that developing countries should promote and guarantee better access to financial services as a key policy objective to increase their tax ratio.
 In view of the pressing financing needs to finance structural investments in the developing world, our paper provides insights to countries that have implemented or are in the process of implementing financial inclusion policies, on tax resources harnessing opportunities from better access to financial services.
 In addition, in the current particular context of coronavirus (Covid-19) pandemic causing severe economic despair across the world and requiring important financial resources for a timely and appropriate response, unlocking access to financial services will help to better cope with the income shock and to smooth households consumption.